Transportation

 Heavy traffic, Sanyi (top), and Taichung, Taiwan.
 (Photos copyright © by Kaj Halberg)

-These cars, which are supposed to resemble train engines, bring tourists around in the megalith area near Carnac (top), and in the city of Dinan, both Brittany.
-Carnac is described in depth on the page Culture: Megaliths.
+These cars, which are supposed to look like train locomotives, bring tourists around in the megalith area near Carnac (top), and in the city of Dinan, both Brittany.
+Carnac is described on the page Culture: Megaliths.
 (Photos copyright © by Kaj Halberg)

-Old Plymouth as a wedding car, Istanbul, Turkey.
+This fine old Plymouth serves as a wedding car, Istanbul, Turkey.
 (Photos copyright © by Kaj Halberg)

 The following pictures show veteran cars, participating in a ‘race’, Carcassonne, France.